-- Directly mandated payment of Housing Benefit where available. - Alternative Payment Arrangement for Universal Credit. - Card payment system with Allpay.net which allows tenants to pay their rent at any Post Office and any outlet which displays the "Pay point" sign. - Online through the Associations tenant portal My Home where payments can be made using credit or debit card. - Direct Debit this is the preferred method of payment for tenants in employment with bank accounts and the Housing Services Officer should actively encourage tenants to choose Direct Debit. - Online Banking. - Our "Streamline" and Callpay options allow the Association to accept credit or debit card payments including payments made with the cardholder not present.
-However, preference would be to use My Home if card payments are being made.
+- Directly mandated payment of Housing Benefit where available. - Alternative Payment Arrangement for Universal Credit.

+- Card payment system with Allpay.net which allows tenants to pay their rent at any Post Office and any outlet which displays the "Pay point" sign. - Online through the Association's tenant portal My Home where payments can be made using credit or debit card. - Direct Debit this is the preferred method of payment for tenants in employment with bank accounts and the Housing Services Officer should actively encourage tenants to choose Direct Debit. - Online Banking.